IT’S ALL UP TO ‘”KING” NOW…..THE ST. SIMON LEGACY

 Trainer Mat Dawson, who conditioned many a fine performer, including six English Derby winners, remembered St. Simon as surpassing all his classic victors in a quality he chose to express as “electricity”.
 An opinion supported by champion jockey Fred Archer’s statement that, “So long as I live, I will never again touch that animal with a whip…”

 Perhaps among his descendents today, the ones most like the great stallion in temperament are the descendents of Rabelais through *Ribot.
 When asked if St. Simon was a kind horse to handle, one groom noted, “It’s very well to talk about the patience of Job, but Job never had to groom St. Simon.”
-Stamped-
+Stamped-to-death stable companions and savaged handlers were recorded in history until one wily groom discovered the only item which the great horse would respect – an umbrella.

 Pleasant Colony was, of course, by His Majesty.
 Just why his “full” brother Graustark was never able to do the same is simply one more reason so many of us believe that Graustark was not by *Ribot.
-Graustark was also physically very different from the typical *Ribot type, once described by an Eclipse-
+Graustark was also physically very different from the typical *Ribot type, once described by an Eclipse-award winning writer as “little brown midgets”.

 Because the bottom line may never be written regarding St. Simon’s contribution to the breed, it is difficult to single out his three most influential sons.
 So difficult, in fact, that we felt compelled to include a fourth, St. Frusquin, whose name appears in the pedigree of Hyperion and who just might have been a better racehorse than his paternal half brother and frequent rival, Persimmon.